 Being 3 months behind on your mortgage in Minnesota puts you at the threshold where most servicers begin preparing the foreclosure publication notice.
-Once that notice is published for six consecutive weeks, the sale is scheduled and the formal countdown is running.
+Under Minn.
+Stat.
+Chapter 580, Minnesota's non-judicial foreclosure by advertisement requires the lender to record a notice of pendency with the county recorder under Minn.
+Stat. § 580.032 before the first of six consecutive weekly publications.
+Once that publication clock starts, the sale is scheduled and the formal countdown is running.
+After the sale, Minn.
+Stat. § 580.23 provides the homeowner a 6-month redemption period — but redemption requires paying the full auction price, not catching up on the mortgage.
 At 90 days delinquent, the pre-publication period is likely days or weeks from ending.
 The period between now and the first publication — the 30 days before the 120-day filing threshold — is the most valuable window remaining in your Minnesota foreclosure situation.
-A complete modification application submitted during this window can prevent the publication from occurring at all.
+A complete modification application submitted during this window can prevent the § 580.032 notice of pendency from ever being recorded.

 Minnesota's 6-month redemption period is a powerful protection — and it creates a temptation to view it as a fallback that makes urgency less important.
 This is a costly mistake.
 The redemption period requires paying the full auction sale price — not catching up on the mortgage.
 For most Minnesota homeowners in default, the auction sale price represents the entire outstanding loan balance plus fees and costs.
 Accessing that amount within 6 months requires either arranging new financing, negotiating with the auction buyer, or selling the property — all of which require time, resources, and favorable circumstances that are not guaranteed.